SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-heatwave 0°C

-At a preindustrial warming level of @blue(+0\,°C), only a relatively small fraction of the global area is exposed to heatwaves.
-These regions tend to be more densely populated leading to a slightly higher share in the exposed population.
+At a @blue(preindustrial warming level of +0\,°C), only a relatively small fraction of the global area is exposed to heatwaves.
+These areas have an above average population density resulting to a slightly higher share in the exposed population.

 +++ cat-heatwave 1°C

-At @yellow(+1\,°C), which roughly translates to today's climate, there is already a more than threefold increase in both, land area and population exposed.
+At @yellow(+1\,°C), which roughly translates to @yellow(today's climate), there is already a more than @yellow(eight times increase) in exposed land area and population.

 +++ cat-heatwave 2°C

-At @red(+2\,°C) almost a tenth of the global population is exposed to heatwaves every year.

-This is particularly alarming as we define heatwave in terms of human physiology.
-The chosen threshold, a {Humidex}(A measure of how the human body reacts to atmospheric conditions.) of 45, is described as «dangerous» and «heatstrokes are possible».
+We define heatwave in terms of human physiology.
+The chosen threshold, a {Humidex}(A measure of how the human body reacts to atmospheric conditions) of 45, is considered dangerous as heatstrokes can occur.

+At @red(+2\,°C) close to @red(1 billion people) are exposed to them every year.

 +++ cat-heatwave 1.5°C

-Limiting global warming to @orange(+1.5\,°C), as pursued by the Paris Agreement, will help us keep the number of affected people low.
+Limiting global warming to @orange(+1.5\,°C), will help us to keep those numbers considerably lower.

 +++ cat-heatwave spread

-So far, we looked at highly aggregated data, all of the individual model results have been boiled down to a single number.
-However, the calculated exposures to extreme events vary not only across regions and years, but also across models.
-Heatwaves are directly derived from climate model data, and no impact model are involved, so looking at the output of the {four models}(From left to right: GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR, and MIROC5) individually instead of median values we get a better understanding of model uncertainty.
+So far, we looked at multi-model medians of spatially and temporally aggregated data.
+The outputs from the individual climate models give us a better picture of uncertainty.

++++ cat-heatwave spread 3

+With higher temperatues the uncertainty increases.
+So far, we looked at multi-model medians.
+Looking at the climate models separately shows us underlying uncertainty.

 +++ cat-drought-title